Seasonal Pricing Guide • April 2026

 May

-Key events: May half-term, two bank holidays, French bank holidays
+Key events: Early May bank holiday, Spring bank holiday

 June